Full vs. Incremental vs. Differential Backup: Which Is Best?

 - Recovery requires the piecing together of data from multiple backup sets.

-- Small potential for incomplete data recovery if one or more backup sets has failed.
+- Small potential for incomplete data recovery if one or more backup sets have failed.

 Pros and Cons of Differential Backups

-A differential backup is a cumulative backup of all files changed since the last backup.
-If your organization runs a full backup on Friday and a differential backup on Monday, the differential backup would cover all files changed between Friday and Monday.
+If your organization runs a full backup on Friday and a differential backup on Monday, the differential backup will cover all files changed between Friday and Monday.
 In addition, a differential backup that occurs on Wednesday would cover all files changed since Friday's full backup.

 Pros of Differential Backups